nss-day-cohort-16/d16-mastery-exercise-modern-javascript-nathantbaker/README.md

 ## Notes about Webpack

- Here are some notes about using Webpack if you'd like to work on this app locally.
+ Here are some notes about how this project uses Webpack.

-1. Navigate to the `app` folder and run `npm install`.
+1. Navigate to the `app` folder and run `npm install` to download dependencies.
 1. While still in `app`,  run `webpack --watch` to watch for changes and compile the `bundle.js` output file.
+The webpack command will also run `jshint` for all javascript files in `app/js`.
 1. Step out of the app folder `../` and run `webpack-dev-server --output-public-path=/app/`
-1. View your app at [http://localhost:8080/webpack-dev-server/](http://localhost:8080/webpack-dev-server/)
+1. View the app at [http://localhost:8080/webpack-dev-server/](http://localhost:8080/webpack-dev-server/)

 The Webpack Dev Server automatically watches for changes and live-reloads changes to this app's files.